domschl/HuggingFaceGuidedTourForMac/README.md

 We will now perform a step-by-step installation for a new `pytorch` project.
 Check out <[https://pytorch.org](https://pytorch.org/get-started/locally/)>, but here, we will install Pytorch with `uv`.

-Create a new directory for your test project and install pytorch using the latest Python version:
+Create a new directory for your test project and install Pytorch using the latest Python version:

 ```bash
 mkdir torch_test